 Collateral

 Collateral is something tangible pledged to secure the loan.
-It can include heavy equipment, real estate, personal home equity, inventory or even future receivables.
+It can include heavy equipment, real estate, inventory or even future receivables.
+It can even extend to personal assets like home equity.
 Not all business loans require collateral.
 In the case of SBA loans, the SBA will require collateral to be pledged if available, but lenders can’t reject loan applications simply because the business owner does not have collateral.

 Equipment financing by its nature involves collateral: you pledge the equipment you are financing.
 Because the financing is backed by collateral, interest rates are often lower than an unsecured loan with no collateral.